 Community based retailing is gaining momentum in venues like farmers markets with social engagement spaces.
 Think microbreweries, wine bars, book stores/cultural spaces.

-Michael L. Kehoe is the Broker/Owner of Fairfield commercial Real Estate based in Calgary.
-He is an Ambassador for the New York-International Council of Shopping Centres where he has been a member since 1982.
+Michael L. Kehoe is the Broker/Owner of Fairfield commercial Real Estate based in Calgary and member of Consumer Real Estate Canada.